qlerup/lovelace-chores4kids-card/README.md

 * **Reward shop:** create items, upload images, set prices, and even trigger HA actions on purchase 🛍️⚙️.
 * **Multi‑language i18n:** English, Danish, and several others built‑in 🌍.

-> **Works with the `chores4kids` integration**: the card reads sensors and calls services in the `chores4kids` domain.
+> **Requires the [`chores4kids`](https://github.com/qlerup/chores4kids-sync) integration:** the card reads sensors and calls services in the `chores4kids` domain.
 The points and task data live in HA entities (no local storage hacks).
+Without the integration, there are no entities/services for the card to use.

 ---